dr-robert-li/au_housing_projections/README.md

 # 🏡 Australian Suburb Housing Price Forecaster
-### Version 1.3
+### Version 2.0 - Lifecycle-Aware Model
 ### Author: Robert Li ([dr-robert-li](https://github.com/dr-robert-li/))

-This Machine Learning powered application uses finetuned XGBoost advanced regression model and a hedonic model of valuation to forecast housing prices for Australian suburbs over a 50-year period using machine learning and real estate market data.
+This Machine Learning powered application uses a **lifecycle-aware forecasting model** combining finetuned XGBoost regression with RBA-calibrated econometric parameters to forecast housing prices for Australian suburbs over a 50-year period.
+The model incorporates suburb maturity stages, market equilibrium mechanisms, and empirically-validated constraints to prevent unrealistic exponential growth.

 **Note:** This application is very compute, memory and time intensive.
 It can consume API credits very quickly.
 Use with care.
 It is recommended to use a GPU or a machine with at least 16GB of RAM.
 Each suburb may take several minutes to generate a response.